How Much Can You Relax Your Baby’s Sleep Routine on Holiday (Without It Falling Apart?)

 You want to enjoy your holiday.

-You don’t want to spend it watching the clock, stressing about nap times, or rushing back for bedtime.
+You don’t want to spend the whole time watching the clock, rushing back for naps, or worrying that one late bedtime is going to undo everything.

-But at the same time, you don’t want to come home to a child who suddenly:
+But at the same time, you probably don’t want to come home feeling like sleep has completely unravelled either.

-How flexible can you actually be without sleep falling apart?
+How flexible can you realistically be without sleep completely falling apart?

 Let’s start here - because this matters.